jjyps/User-Level-Thread-Library/REPORT.md

 e and we make sure all the threads finish the execution until there is no more threads left in the queue.
 - *uthread_exit* makes the state of current thread to *terminated* and then yield to the next thread.
-We free the allocated memory of terminated thread, i ts exectuion context and stack.
+We free the allocated memory of terminated thread, its exectuion context and stack.
 Once all the threads are finished, add the sav ed idle thread back to the queue and run for the last.

 ### Semaphore API